Stefan-Ilic/markdown-include/README.md

 # markdown-include

-A very simple application adding the ability to include other markdown files in a markdown file
+A very simple application adding the ability to include other markdown files in a markdown file.

+This could have easily been something like a Python script, but I used this opportunity to fiddle around with dotnet publish.

 ## Usage